gabrielrosinski/Beerworld/README.md

 known issues:
 Not all the optinal variables have been addressed. if it was production level app this would be resolved. unfortently i been multitasking between a few home assignments such as this. lack of time.

+Testing:
+Most cities does not have brewries. when you search for a city that have brewries try prague. its in the list.